vehsamrak/Factorial/README.md

 ```

 ### Tests
+To run tests clone this repository and install dependencies with `composer install`.

-To run tests with built-in PHPUnit type: `vendor/bin/phpunit`
+Then with built-in PHPUnit type: `vendor/bin/phpunit`